sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 === Collaborate with others on a combinat feature ===

+<<Anchor(searching)>>
 === See what other people are doing ===

+If people use [[#nameontrac|consistent naming conventions]] for their branch names on the Trac git server, then it will be easy to search through them.
+For example, the following commands search through the branch names on Trac for certain patterns:
+{{{
+~/sage-git$ git fetch origin                           # get the latest info from Trac ~/sage-git$ git branch -r | grep '/combinat/'          # search for combinat branches ~/sage-git$ git branch -r | grep '/combinat/kschur'    # search for branches on kschur functions ~/sage-git$ git branch -r | grep '/aschilling/'        # search for Anne Schilling's branches }}}

+If you want to see what a specific author did on trac within the last day, you can say:
+{{{
+~/sage-git$ git fetch origin
+~/sage-git$ git log --all --author="Bump" --since=1.day
+commit 5feebdbfa73f64dafe28a5e4fe0144ab36083ab0
+Author: Daniel Bump <bump@match.stanford.edu>
+Date:   Wed Nov 6 09:51:08 2013 -0800

+    get_branching_rule for F4=>B3 and G2=>A1 should return vectors of the correct length }}}

+To see how the ticket branches of author mguaypaq differ from main sage (or `origin/master`) try:
+{{{
+~/sage-git$ git log --remotes='origin/u/mguaypaq/*' ^origin/master --oneline
+1c7458a #15300: Implement Weyl and Clifford algebras. fb33147 Merge branch 'master' into ticket/10305
+405178b Remove extra chunk from farahat_higman.py and fix related formatting issues.
+25ff1fd Split off SymmetricGroupAlgebraCenter to its own file.
+9b72574 Add rings for the center of the symmetric group algebras.
+}}}

+To see all unmerged branches, say:
+{{{
+~/sage-git$ git branch --no-merged=master public/combinat/15361-branching-rules
+* public/combinat/rigged_configurations/13872-bijections
+  ticket/15300
+  u/aschilling/combinat/kschur
+}}}

+To see all merged branches, say:
+{{{
+$ git branch --merged=master
+  master
+}}}

 === Review a ticket ===